beam-italia/elixir-plug-api-example/README.md

 ## Improvements to be done

-    1) Extract http port
-    2) Use a pool_boy to handle db connections
+    1) Use a pool_boy to handle db connections
-    3) App.users should return not a list but a structure
+    2) App.users should return not a list but a structure